Bengaluru: Foundation and early modern history

 Bengaluru Palace, built in 1887 in Tudor architectural style was modelled on Windsor Castle in England.

-The Bengaluru fort was captured by British forces under Charles Cornwallis on 21 March 1791 during the Third Anglo-Mysore War and became the centre for British resistance against Tipu Sultan.
-Following Tipu Sultan death in the Fourth Anglo-Mysore War (1799 CE), the Bengaluru pete was incorporated into the Princely State of Mysore, whose administrative control remained with the Maharaja of Mysore.
+The Bengaluru fort was captured by British forces under Charles Cornwallis on 21 March 1791 during the Third Anglo-Mysore War and became the centre for British resistance against Tipu.
+Following Tipu's death in the Fourth Anglo-Mysore War (1799 CE), the Bengaluru Pete was incorporated into the Princely State of Mysore, whose administrative control remained with the Maharaja of Mysore.
 The city was further developed by the Maharaja of Mysore.
 The Residency of Mysore State, established in Mysore in 1799 was shifted to Bengaluru in 1804.
 It was abolished in 1843 before being revived in 1881 and served till the Indian independence in 1947.
-The British found the city as an appropriate place to station its garrison and therefore it was moved in 1809 from Seringapatam to Ulsoor, about 6 km northeast of the original pete.
+The British found the city as an appropriate place to station its garrison and therefore it was moved in 1809 from Seringapatam to Ulsoor, about 6 km northeast of the original Pete.
 A town grew up around the surroundings by absorbing several villages in the area, and came to be known as Bengaluru cantonment.
 The new centre had its own municipal and administrative apparatus, though technically it was a British enclave within the territory of the princely state of Mysore.
 Further developments such as the introduction of telegraph connections to other major Indian cities in 1853 and a rail connection to Madras in 1864, contributed to the economic growth of the city.